AmplitudeAudio/sdk/docs/content/docs/project-setup/11-rtpc.md

 `double` `default: 0.0`

-The default value the RTPC have at initialization.
+The default value assigned to the RTPC at initialization.
 If this value is outer of the range `[min_value, max_value]`, it will be clamped in that range.

 ## fade_settings